unibo-dtm-se-2324-AggFinData/report/sections/03-design/index.md

 ### Network Layout

-- Components ommunication happens within the same process or host machine.
+- Components ommunication within the same process or host machine.
-- External API calls made over HTTPS to public third-party services (Yahoo Finance, NewsAPI).
+- External API calls over HTTPS to public third-party services (Yahoo Finance, NewsAPI).
 - No need for internal service discovery, DNS, or load balancing(monolithic app, everything runs on a single server, with a single database, and scaling across multiple services or machines)

 ### Naming and Addressing